raspberrychris/cryptotravellers/content/blog/how-to-buy-monero-xmr-in-the-uk.md

 A Monero wallet can be downloaded to store, send or receive XMR in an encrypted electronic format.
 The funds on these accounts cannot be accessed without entering a password of some kind which means that if someone were able to access this file then they could not do anything with it unless they knew the password too!
 These wallets must also have their own private keys - meaning only he/she has possession of them - for anyone else to gain access to the transaction history stored within.
 And once again, we advise against using any service where there is no two-factor authentication enabled .

 The Monero wallet has a variety of features that allow it to be used as an all-in-one solution for your crypto currency needs.
 It is able to integrate with other wallets, so you can connect them together in order to exchange between different currencies and assets more efficiently - this will also make sure your funds are always available on whichever device you choose at any given time!

-Read our article on how to set up a Monero wallet here:
+## My Monero

+[My Monero](https://mymonero.com/) is our choice for the simplest to use Monero Wallet.
+It also looks fantastic.

 ## How to Buy Monero With Fiat Currency